15 Things to do in Durango this winter

 The Animas River Trail runs along the Animas River all through Durango.
 This is a great way to explore the town with beautiful views of the river.

-If you love skiing but want to take it to the next level or experience something other than the local slopes, you should check out San Juan Untracked.
-They will take you, in a snow-cat, to the back country for more pristine skiing (or snowboarding).
+If you love skiing but want to take it to the next level or experience something other than the local slopes, you should check out some of our local partners offering backcountry adventures.
+Purgatory Snowcat Adventures is the largest backcountry skiing and snowboarding operation in Colorado with access to over 35,000 acres of expansive terrain.

 Chapman Hill is the in-town ski slope and also houses a skating rink.
 You can rent skates and spend the afternoon tiring out the kiddos.